official-sounding/RSJP/README.md

 # Really Simple JQuery Pagination (RSJP)

 ## What is it?
 This is a jQuery plugin that makes it easy to paginate a single html document.
-It automatically creates a pagination menu, splitting up a number of <section> tags inside of a div to create individual pages.
+It automatically creates a pagination menu, splitting up a number of &lt;section&gt; tags inside of a div to create individual pages.

 The package uses the pagination menu from the Bootstrap from Twitter project.